barrykooij/what-the-file/readme.txt

 More information can be found <a href='http://www.barrykooij.com/what-the-file/'>here</a>.

-= Looking for a great related posts plugin for WordPress? = Another plugin I've build, that I'm very proud of is Related Posts for WordPress.
+= Looking for a great related posts plugin for WordPress? = Another plugin I've built, that I'm very proud of is Related Posts for WordPress.
 Related Posts for WordPress offers you the ability to link related posts to each other with just 1 click!
 And it's 100% free!
 [Check it out on the WordPress repository.](https://wordpress.org/plugins/related-posts-for-wp/)

 == Installation ==